|Born||in Reading, Berkshire, England, UK|

-Ask Kate Winslet what she liked about any of her characters, and the word "ballsy" is bound to pop up at least once.
-The British actress has made a point of eschewing straightforward pretty-girl parts in favor of more devilish damsels; as a result, she's built an eclectic resume; that runs the gamut from Shakespearean tragedy to modern-day mysticism and erotica.
+Ask Kate Winslet what she likes about any of her characters, and the word "ballsy" is bound to pop up at least once.
+The British actress has made a point of eschewing straightforward pretty-girl parts in favor of more devilish damsels; as a result, she's built an eclectic resume that runs the gamut from Shakespearean tragedy to modern-day mysticism and erotica.

-Born into a family of thespians -- parents Roger Winslet and Sally Bridges-Winslet were both stage actors, maternal grandparents Oliver and Linda Bridges ran the Reading Repertory Theatre, and uncle Robert Bridges was a fixture in London's West End theatre district -- Kate came into her talent at an early age.
-She scored her first professional gig at 11, dancing opposite the Honey Monster in a commercial for a kids' cereal.
+Kate Elizabeth Winslet was born in Reading, Berkshire, into a family of thespians -- parents Roger Winslet and Sally Anne Bridges-Winslet were both stage actors, maternal grandparents Oliver and Linda Bridges ran the Reading Repertory Theatre, and uncle Robert Bridges was a fixture in London's West End theatre district.
+Kate came into her talent at an early age.
+She scored her first professional gig at eleven, dancing opposite the Honey Monster in a commercial for a kids' cereal.
 She started acting lessons around the same time, which led to formal training at a performing arts high school.
 Over the next few years, she appeared on stage regularly and landed a few bit parts in sitcoms.
 Her first big break came at age 17, when she was cast as an obsessive adolescent in Heavenly Creatures (1994).
 The film, based on the true story of two fantasy-gripped girls who commit a brutal murder, received modest distribution but was roundly praised by critics.

 Still a relative unknown, Winslet attended a cattle call audition the next year for Ang Lee's Sense and Sensibility (1995).
 She made an immediate impression on the film's star, Emma Thompson, and beat out more than a hundred other hopefuls for the part of plucky Marianne Dashwood.
 Her efforts were rewarded with both a British Academy Award and an Oscar nomination for Best Supporting Actress.
 Winslet followed up with two more period pieces, playing the rebellious heroine in Jude (1996) and Ophelia in Kenneth Branagh's Hamlet (1996).